javadkavian/English2Persian-translation/README.md

 [<span style='color:yellow;'> Attention is All You Need </span>](https://arxiv.org/abs/1706.03762), `from scratch` using **<span style='color:green;'>pytorch**</span>
-and <span style='color:green;'>**numpy**</span>.At the beggining, I should thank [<span style='color:yellow;'> Ajay Halthor </span>](https://github.com/ajhalthor) for his wonderfull toturial on transformer architecture.This implementation is used for translation task from **English** to **Persian**.The dataset used for training the model is extracted from [<span style='color:yellow;'> persiannlp </span>](https://huggingface.co/datasets/persiannlp/parsinlu_translation_en_fa).The road to implement this architecture was to implement the base components of a transformer such as attnetion layers, embedding layers and feedforward layers and eventually assembling all togeather to make encoder, decoder and finally the main transformer module.
+and <span style='color:green;'>**numpy**</span>.At the beggining, I should thank [<span style='color:yellow;'> Ajay Halthor </span>](https://github.com/ajhalthor) for his wonderfull toturial on transformer architecture.This implementation is used for translation task from **English** to **Persian**.The dataset used for training the model is extracted from [<span style='color:yellow;'> persiannlp </span>](https://huggingface.co/datasets/persiannlp/parsinlu_translation_en_fa).The road to implementing this architecture involved developing the base components of a transformer, such as attention layers, embedding layers, and feedforward layers, and eventually assembling them together to create the encoder, decoder, and, finally, the main transformer module.

 ## Dataset
-The dataset contains 1.62M rows which was impossible for me to trian it with the limited resources that I had.So extracted a portion of
+The dataset contains 1.62M rows which was impossible for me to trian it with the limited resources that I had.So I extracted a portion of
 <span style='color:green;'>**200k**</span> from the dataset which you can see a head of it in the followig table:
 | persian                                | english                           |
 | -------------------------------------- | --------------------------------- |